imrahulpatel/Magento2MegaMenu/README.md

 php bin/magento cache:clean
 </code></pre>
-<p>This will enable the extension and run the Schema and Data scripts to create the database and insert a sample record.</p>
+<p>This will enable the extension and installs Megamenu tab with fields under Manage Categories</p>